 In 2014, the California legislature passed and the Governor signed the California Sustainable Groundwater Management Act (SGMA), which requires that local agencies establish governance structures known as Groundwater Sustainability Agencies (GSAs), tasked with developing plans to achieve groundwater sustainability by 2020.

 This project is working in Fresno, Madera, San Luis Obispo, and Yolo Counties, California.
 The project is working with the California Farm Bureau Federation and the local County farm bureaus in each county.
 In Yolo County, the project is also a collaboration with a multidisciplinary group of scientists (groundwater hydrologists, agricultural scientists and social scientists) from Stockholm Environment Institute (SEI), ERA Economics, and University of Vermont.
 The project is exploring how farmers perceive water changes in recent years, preferred strategies for water management, and perspectives on SGMA implementation.
 Complementary work from SEI and ERA Economics is developing models with groundwater and economic components to assess how varying management strategies may influence the balance of groundwater and economic sustainability.

 Double line surface drip irrigation in an almond orchard in Yolo County, Ca. Photo Credit: Phil Hogan, USDA Natural Resources Conservation Service, Woodland, CA.

 In October 2016, we conducted farmer focus groups in Yolo County, California to explore farmer perspectives on SGMA and water management.
 This research brief highlights the results:

 In 2018, the survey and project was expanded to Fresno, Madera, and San Luis Obispo Counties with funding from The Water Foundation.
-The farmer survey is currently in the field in the spring of 2019.
+The results from all four counties are found in research briefs.